Recovery from Sinus Surgery

 Do not take aspirin or NSAIDs (like ibuprofen or naproxyn) while your nose is healing.
 They will prevent clotting and potentially increase bleeding.

-Although sinus surgery is a procedure that is not to be taken lightly, and involves careful planning and performance, the rewards can be life-changing, and sometimes the only effective treatment for those who suffer from chronic sinusitis.
-Sinus surgery, when indicated, has been proven to decrease incidence of sinusitis and improve patient quality of life.
+Although sinus surgery is a procedure that is not to be taken lightly and involves careful planning and performance, the rewards can be life-changing, and sometimes the only effective treatment for those who suffer from chronic sinusitis.
+Sinus surgery, when indicated, has been proven to decrease the incidence of sinusitis and improve patient quality of life.

 Dr. Bennett understands the frustrations of patients who have been through courses of antibiotics with no definitive or long-lasting improvements.
 Likewise, if you are concerned after having a sinus surgery that did not improve your symptoms, you should consider obtaining a second opinion as all sinus surgery techniques and sinus surgeons are not alike.
 Although complete recovery takes may take months, for many it can be a life-changing solution where other treatment plans have failed.